Balaji-Ramasubramanian/smart-vaccine-reminder/README.md

 ## Configuration
 You need to change the **.env** file with your appropriate access tokens, usernames, and passwords.
 You need to add the following details,
 - Facebook page access token
-- Verify token for your bot
+- Verify token for your Facebook app
 - App secret token
 - Wit access token
 - Database Host